thiagopac/github-unfollow-all-js/README.md

     node src/unfollow.js <YOUR-TOKEN> user1 user2 user3
     or simply use the start script (npm start <YOUR-TOKEN> user1 user2 user3)

-The script will unfollow users who do not follow you back, except for the ones listed in the whitelist.
+The script will unfollow everyone, except for the ones listed in the whitelist.

 ## Contributing